 Gathering and considering feedback from local and regional transportation partners and the public is an integral part of the CTB's policy development process as well as integral to the methods used to implement the CTB policies.

-This Technical Guide is a synthesis of technical methods and processes used to execute an established CTB policy, the Identification of VTrans Mid-term Needs, as well as those developed to support a draft policy for the CTB's consideration, the Prioritization of VTrans Mid-term Needs.
+This Technical Guide is a synthesis of technical methods and processes used to execute the CTB Policies for the Identification and Prioritization of VTrans Mid-term Needs.